sawyersieja/sawyersieja/README.md

 I enjoy learning, exploring, and collaborating with others.

-Let's work together and build some cool stuff.
+Let's work together and build some cool stuff!

 **Career areas of interests**